cloudflare/workers-docs/content/tutorials/localize-a-website/_index.md

 To publish your project to Cloudflare Workers, you'll need a few things:

-- A Cloudflare account, and access to the API keys for that account
 - A Wrangler installation running locally on your machine, and access to the command-line.
-If you haven't used Wrangler, we recommend checking out the ["Installing the CLI"](/quickstart/#installing-the-cli) part of our [Quick Start guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.
+If you haven't used Wrangler, we recommend checking out the ["Installing the CLI"](/quickstart/#installing-the-cli) part of our Quick Start guide.
+- A Cloudflare account, and access to the API keys for that account.
+Make sure to run [`wrangler config`](/quickstart#configure).

 This tutorial is designed to use an existing website.
 To simplify this process, we'll use a free HTML5 template from [HTML5 UP](https://html5up.net/).
 With this website as the base, we'll use the `HTMLRewriter` functionality in the Workers platform to overlay an i18n layer, automatically translating the site based on the user's language.